unswexplains/unswexplains.github.io/c25085f20431/content.md

-In favour     In favour     Not in favour        67% Not in favour Not in favour In favour            33% Not in favour In favour     Not in favour        33% In Favour     Not in favour Not in favour        33% Not in favour Not in favour Not in favour         0%
+In favour     In favour     Not in favour        67% Not in favour Not in favour In favour            33% Not in favour In favour     Not in favour        33% In favour     Not in favour Not in favour        33% Not in favour Not in favour Not in favour         0%
 ```

-It turns out that the bigger the sample, the more likely it is to have the same proportion as the population.
-This is a mathematical fact, known as **the law of large numbers**.
-What it means is that you can increase the likelihood of your sample being representative by increasing its size.
+Again, the bigger the sample, the more likely it is to have the same proportion as the population - the law of large numbers.
+You can increase the likelihood of your sample being representative by increasing its size.

-# A simulation
+# Another simulation

-We can simulate your survey.
+Here's a simulation of the survey we've just described.
 Suppose you select 100 people.
 As you go, you record the proportion of the sample in favour of becoming a republic.
 You can click the "Choose the sample" button below to see it in action.

 <button onclick="prop=document.getElementById('prop').value;tosses=[];toss()">Choose the sample</button>
 <div id="tosser"></div>
-<p>Actual proportion in favour: 0%<input id="prop" type="range" min="0" max="1" step="0.01" value="0.5" oninput="adjust()"/>100%</p>
+<p style="display:none">Actual proportion in favour: 0%<input id="prop" type="range" min="0" max="1" step="0.01" value="0.5" oninput="adjust()"/>100%</p>
 <script>
   let tosses = [];
   let prop = 0.5;